 SECTION 4.02.
 EXPRESSION OF GRATITUDE.
 This District serves one of the largest unincorporated census tracts in Florida.
-The use of a simplified assessment approach benefits real property, is expected to make the community a better place to live, and takes a step toward funding the mission specific services of a special fire control district with over 125,000 parcels and 135,000 residents while attracting thoughtful development and improving the use and enjoyment of all parcels within the District.
-Adoption of this Resolution is not the end of a journey, but a next step for this community.
+The use of a simplified assessment approach benefits real property, is expected to make the community a better place to live, and forms an equitable means toward funding the mission specific services of a special fire control district with over 127,000 parcels and 135,000 residents while attracting thoughtful development and improving the use and enjoyment of all parcels within the District.
+Adoption of this Resolution provides the fundamental financial means to annually fund service, facilities and capital of paramount public importance for this community.
 It is with gratitude that this Board of Commissioners considers this Resolution.
-In the ensuing months through next April much additional work is to be done in implementing a new method of apportionment.
-District staff has and will be asked to move quickly on modifying the Assessment Roll to implement the 'adjoining lot' exemptions as a priority.
-As well, the Board, with sincere appreciation for all views, asks for the good-natured patience of District staff, property owners and the public alike as this District carries out its focused and special service mission.
+The Board, with continued sincere consideration and appreciation for all views, asks for the good-natured patience of District staff, property owners, electors and the public alike as this District endeavors to carry out its focused and special service mission.